Skip to main content

 Assessed by Miracles Jar AI · 2026-06-10

-Miracles Jar rates The Liquefaction of the Blood of St. Januarius, Naples Explained.
-It happened — and nature accounts for it.
-Two scales drive that verdict: how extraordinary it would be if it truly happened — unusual, but explainable — and how strong the evidence is — some support.
+Miracles Jar rates The Liquefaction of the Blood of St. Januarius, Naples Unproven.
+Too thin a record to say either way.
+Two scales drive that verdict: how extraordinary it would be if it truly happened — unusual, but explainable — and how strong the evidence is — thinly documented.

 How miraculous, if true